0gsl/0gsl/README.md

 - 💞️ I’m looking to collaborate on web automation test projects.
 - 📫 How to reach me gageslockhart@gmail.com.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: My daughter and I obtained our Professional Association of Dive Instructors Open Water Scuba Certification and will be going on our first dive next month.
+- 🥽 Fun fact: My daughter and I obtained our Professional Association of Dive Instructors Open Water Scuba Certification and will be going on our first dive next month.
+- 🧑‍🚀 Fun fact two: My profile picture is a photograph of a Mural in Downtown Crosby Mn where my daughter I stayed while we did our final set of dives in Lake Louise.

 <!---
 0gsl/0gsl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.